-Other people also have the missing bit of chromosome ten like you.
-Just like people without this missing piece of DNA, you are all very different from each other.
-Lots of people don't even know they have a piece of chromosome 10 missing.
+Other people also have three extra copies of their X chromosome like you.
+Just like people without this extra DNA, you are all different from each other.

-Some people with the missing bit of DNA find some things harder to do than people who are not missing this piece of DNA, but this is different for each person.
+Some people with extra X chromosomes find some things harder to do than people who do not have this extra DNA, but this is different for each person.

-Some people with this missing piece of chromosome ten take a bit longer to learn how to talk when they are little.
+Some people with three extra X chromosomes take a bit longer to learn how to talk and walk when they are little.
 Some children need a bit more help at school to understand things properly.
-Some children have to try a bit harder to make friends with other children and some children worry a lot.
+Some children don't have very strong muscles and have joints that bend a lot and elbows that are difficult to turn.

-It is good to know about your missing bit of DNA, because now if you find some things difficult to do, your family and teachers will be able to help you even more than before.
+It is good to know about your extra DNA, because if you find some things difficult to do, your family and teachers will be able to help you even more.